DavidCodina/mortal-trivia/README.md

 # client

-The client uses Next.js, but does not leverage server-side features like server actions, API routes, etc. Instead, it setups up a proxy in next.config.ts that connects to the Express app through `http://localhost:5000`.
+The client uses Next.js, but does not leverage server-side features like server actions, API routes, etc. Instead, it sets up a proxy in `next.config.ts` that connects to the Express app through `http://localhost:5000`.
 By default the client runs on `http://localhost:3000`.
 In order to make it work, create a `.env` in the client root with the following variable:

     EXPRESS_URL=http://localhost:5000